 - Benefits under a dependent-care assistance program

-- Arizona State Taxes on U.S. Department of Veterans Affairs Disability Dependency and Indemnity Compensation (DIC): DIC is a tax-free monetary benefit paid to eligible survivors of military Service members who died in the line of duty or eligible survivors of Veterans whose death resulted from a service-connected injury or disease.
+- Arizona State Taxes on U.S. Department of Veterans Affairs Disability Dependency and Indemnity Compensation (DIC): DIC is a tax-free monetary benefit paid to eligible survivors of military service members who died in the line of duty or eligible survivors of Veterans whose death resulted from a service-connected injury or disease.

-- Nonresident Military Spouses do not Pay Arizona Income Tax: Income earned in Arizona by a nonresident Spouse of a nonresident active duty Service member is not taxed in Arizona if all the following apply:
+- Nonresident Military Spouses do not Pay Arizona Income Tax: Income earned in Arizona by a nonresident spouse of a nonresident active-duty service member is not taxed in Arizona if all the following apply:

 - Service member is in Arizona in compliance with military orders

-- Spouse is in Arizona only to be with the active duty Service member
+- Spouse is in Arizona only to be with the active-duty service member

-The military Spouse’s income is subject to state income tax in their state of residence.
+The military spouse’s income is subject to state income tax in their state of residence.

 Income from all sources cannot exceed:

-- $36,077 per household with no Children under the age 18
+- $38,843 per household with no children under age 18

 The exemption is applied to real estate first, then to a mobile home or an automobile.